 The Seven Hills Symphony Orchestra

-Join Our Winter Concert!
+Join Our Spring Concert!

-Friday, March 13th, 7:30pm
+Friday, May 8th, 7:30pm

 Shapiro Hall, at the Joy of Music Program,